grasgor/mnist-cuda/README.md

 ## mnist-cuda
-A simple MLP implementation from scratch is CUDA/ C++
+A simple MNIST classifier implementation from scratch in CUDA/ C++